bbbdragon/python-pype-lang/README.md

 Pype is interpreted, which means that a pype call goes through the list of fArgs, identifies the type of fArg it is, and then evaluates this.
 You will quickly find that this can be a serious performance bottleneck in long lists or dictionaries.
 To address this, I built a decorator, `optimize`, which evaluates pype only once, and then rebuilds the function using abstract syntax trees.
 Because these AST's prefer the most optimized Python operations on collections (dict and list comprehensions), this can often lead to a performance boost of 1-2 orders of magnitude.

+I would recommend you apply the optimize decorator to all your pype functions - and soon I plan to take out the pype interpreter entirely, as now there are two implementations of pype - the interpreter and the optimizer.

 Currently, `optimize` only runs on the returned pype call in a function:

 ```